TobiasBielefeld/Simple-Solitaire/README.md

 - [ ] Add a 'poker standard' card theme and 4 color themes
 - [X] Add a option to Yukon to play on same suits, instead of different color (like Russian Solitaire)
 - [X] Also save high scores when canceling a game
+- [ ] Add an option to set up appearance for each game indivially

 ## Translations
 Thanks to the following persons for providing translations :D